What is the main source of law authorising this entity form?

 BOD registers the transfer of ownership in the list of shareholders and/or special list (similar to the list of shareholders, but it only records ownership of shares by BOD, BOC and their respective family members).

-If the transfer constitutes an acquisition (change of control), the deed of assignment of shares must be made in notarial form.
+If the transfer constitutes an acquisition (change of control), the agreement for the sale purchase and assignment of shares must be made in notarial form.

 Are there any applicable stamp duties imposed when transferring ownership interests?

 Yes, stamp duty is required for all contracts executed in Indonesia.
-The cost is the nominal sum of IDR10,000 (US$0.69).
+The cost is the nominal sum of IDR10,000 (US$0.61).

 How are shares issued? (including information on payment obligations, registration requirements)

-Subject to the Article of Association, shares are issued on the decision of the GMS, made as a notarial deed.
-The notary must notify the share issuance to the MOLHR.
+Subject to the Articles of Association, shares are issued on the decision of the GMS and shall be fully paid upon subscription by the relevant shareholder(s).
+The notary must notify the share issuance to the MOL.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-Company Law allows non-cash payment on shares (inbreng) provided the non-cash payment has an economic value.
-The value is determined by the reasonable market value or by an independent appraiser.
+Company Law allows non-cash payment on shares (in-kind contribution or inbreng) provided the non-cash payment has an economic value.
+The value is determined by the reasonable market value or by an independent appraiser (mandatory for fixed asset(s)).

-The in-kind contribution in the form of fixed asset(s) must then be announced in 1 or more daily newspaper within 14 days after the Deed of Establishment is signed or after the GMS approved such in-kind contribution.
+The in-kind contribution in the form of fixed asset(s) must then be announced in one (1) or more daily newspaper within 14 days after the Deed of Establishment is signed or after the GMS approved such in-kind contribution.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Any capital reduction of a PT is a modification of the PT’s Article of Association, so approval is needed from the MOLHR.
-Approval will be granted if (i) there is no written objection from a creditor within the 30-days period, (ii) or the objection is resolved, or (iii) the court refuses the creditor’s claim in a decision which has legally entered into force.
+Any capital reduction of a PT is a modification of the PT's Articles of Association, so approval is needed from the MOL.
+Approval will be granted if (i) there is no written objection from a creditor within the 30-day period, (ii) or the objection is resolved, or (iii) the court refuses the creditor's claim in a decision which has legally entered into force.

-Repurchase of shares does not cause a capital reduction unless the shares are canceled.
+Repurchase of shares does not cause a capital reduction unless the shares are cancelled.
 Requirements for share repurchase are:

-• the repurchase cannot cause the PT’s net worth to drop below the total subscribed capital and necessary reserves; and
+The repurchases cannot cause the PT's net worth to drop below the total subscribed capital and necessary reserves.

-• The PT has obtained the approval of the GMS, unless capital market laws and regulations do not require it.
-The GMS must meet the procedure and requirements set out in the Article of Association or Law no 40 of 2007.
+- The PT has obtained the approval of the GMS, unless capital market laws and regulations do not require it.
+The GMS must meet the procedure and requirements set out in the Articles of Association or Law no 40 of 2007.

-The PT can hold repurchased shares for a maximum of 3 (three) years.
+The PT can hold repurchased shares for a maximum of three (3) years.

 Any requirements with respect to distributions to shareholders?

-The PT can only distribute dividends if the PT has made a profit for the financial year and the GMS approves the distribution.
+The PT can only distribute dividends if the PT has made a profit for the financial year and the GMS approves the distribution, subject to fulfilment of reserved fund amounting up to 20% of the issued and paid-up capital from time to time.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes, but it must not contradict the Company Law and/or the Article of Association.
+Yes, but it must not contradict the Company Law and/or the Articles of Association.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-There are no fees for filing the annual report with MOLHR nor any annual fees.
+There are no fees for filing the annual report with MOL nor any annual fees.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-The corporate tax rate is 25%.
-However, as part of the Government’s COVID-19 economic policy the Income Tax Rate for domestic corporate taxpayers and permanent establishment is 22% for the 2020 and 2021 Fiscal Year.
-This is a temporary reduction for the 2020 and 2021 Fiscal Year only.
+The previous corporate tax rate was 25%.
+As part of the Government's COVID-19 economic policy the Income Tax Rate for domestic corporate taxpayers and permanent establishment is reduced at 22% for the 2020/21 Fiscal Year.
+Up to the date of this guide, the Government still maintain tax rate of 22% for domestic corporate taxpayers and permanent establishment.

 Summary of any specific matters, e.g. recent or prospective major legal developments

-Law No. 11 Year 2020 regarding Job Creation (commonly known as Omnibus Law)amended several existing laws, including company law and investment law, as well as business licensing aspects:
+The Omnibus Law has amended several existing laws, including the Initial Company Law and investment law, as well as business licensing aspects:

-For company law, the main changes introduce a new licensing process for the UMK sector, the Online Single Submission (“OSS”), intended to make it easier to submit a New Business permit, and allow the establishment of a one-person PT, being a PT with only one shareholder.
+- For company law, the main changes introduce a new licensing process for the UMK sector, the Online Single Submission (OSS), intended to make it easier to submit a New Business permit, and allow the establishment of a single-person PT, being a PT with only one (1) shareholder.
+In addition, the Government also updates the criteria of businesses that will fall into the category of UMK as well as simplifying the registration requirement;

-• For business licensing, the Law introduces a risk-based approach to issuing business licences, categorising new businesses as low, medium, or high risk, based on the hazards that the new business could potentially create.
-Medium and high-risk PTs will require additional licenses, such as a certification to operate, in addition to the Nomor Induk Berusaha (Single Business Number) issued by OSS system.
+- For business licensing, the Law introduces a risk-based approach to issuing business licenses, categorising new businesses as low, medium, or high-risk, based on the hazards that the new business could potentially create.
+Medium and high-risk PTs will require additional licenses, such as a certification to operate, in addition to the single business number (Nomor Induk Berusaha) issued by OSS system; and